 Rahul is a TV addict who can never get enough of good shows.
 His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Shows are like The Last Kingdom?
+What TV Series are like The Last Kingdom?

 The Last Kingdom is a British TV series adapted from various historical novels written by Bernard Cornwell.
 The three available seasons take source material from six different books, clearly explaining the rich content.
 The plot revolves around Uhtred, a young man who was supposed to be the next ruler of Bebbanburg.
 However, pagons attacked the kingdom and changed his fate forever.
 After killing his father, the Danish warlord Earl Ragnar captures Uhtred and raises him as his own son.

 The most dangerous people are the ones who have nothing to lose because they’re not afraid of death.
 On the contrary, they almost welcome it.
 Everything was stripped away from young Uhtred, but life gave him a second chance before shattering it once again.
 Now he must avenge Ragnar and take back his homeland from a usurping uncle.
 The story takes him back and forth between these two distinct worlds as he attempts to overcome all obstacles.
 England used to be divided into seven different kingdoms, making it weak against the invaders, and Uhtred might be the one to finally unite this nation.